temporalio/temporal/tools/cli/README.md

 # terminate
 ./cadence workflow terminate -w <wid> -r <rid> --reason
 ```
-Terminate a running workflow execution will record WorkflowExecutionTerminated event as closing event in the history.
-No more decision task will be scheduled for terminated workflow execution.
+Terminating a running workflow execution will record a WorkflowExecutionTerminated event as the closing event in the history.
+No more decision tasks will be scheduled for a terminated workflow execution.
-Cancel a running workflow execution will record WorkflowExecutionCancelRequested event in the history, and a new decision task will be scheduled.
-Workflow has a chance to do some clean up work after cancellation.
+Canceling a running workflow execution will record a WorkflowExecutionCancelRequested event in the history, and a new decision task will be scheduled.
+The workflow has a chance to do some clean up work after cancellation.